Check Your Credit Score Daily

 How often is my credit score updated?

-As long as you are a regular mobile banking user, your credit score will be updated every month and displayed in your online banking screen.
-You can click “refresh score” as frequently as every day by viewing your credit score from within the Main Street Bank mobile banking app.
+As long as you are a regular mobile banking or online banking user, your credit score will be updated every month and displayed in your online banking screen.
+You can click “refresh score” as frequently as every day by viewing your credit score from within the Main Street Bank mobile banking app or online banking.

 Is the Credit Score service available in online banking through a desktop computer?

-No, the Credit Score service is currently only available through the Main Street Bank consumer mobile banking app.
+No, the Credit Score service is currently only available through the Main Street Bank consumer mobile banking app or online banking.
 The app is available for iPhone or Android mobile devices.

-We offer our customers one-on-one instructions on how to download and use our mobile banking app.
-Contact us or schedule an appointment at your local branch to answer your questions about using the Main Street Bank mobile banking app.
+We offer our customers one-on-one instructions on how to Credit Score.
+Contact us or schedule an appointment at your local branch to answer your questions about using the Main Street Bank mobile banking app and online banking.

 Is the credit score feature available for business mobile banking users?

-No. The Credit Score service is only available in the Main Street Bank mobile banking app for consumers.
+No. The Credit Score service is only available in the Main Street Bank mobile banking app or online banking for consumers.